-- 3.4 The Neighbourhood Area's MOL has a significant heritage, with an understanding of its use stretching back as early as the eleventh century.
+- 3.4 LUC produced a further report titled "Hyde Park Barracks Potential Development Site: Heritage, townscape, landscape, amenity, biodiversity and MOL considerations" in April 2021 (hereafter referred to as "the Second LUC Report") for the Knightsbridge Residents Management Company. - 3.5 The Neighbourhood Area's MOL has a significant heritage, with an understanding of its use stretching back as early as the eleventh century.
 The expansion of Knightsbridge adjacent to the park has steadily occurred over a number of centuries.
-This was influenced greatly by such major events as the Great Exhibition of 1851, with the 1851 Royal Commission still protecting its legacy to this day. - 11 http://www.knightsbridgeforum.org/media/documents/knf\evidence\report\for\the\mol\110416.pdf 12 See NPPF para 123

-- 3.5 This evolution over time has brought a rich heritage.
-It is important that this heritage is properly protected. - 3.6 Within the Neighbourhood Area: - the Kensington Gardens MOL forms part of Kensington Gardens Grade I Registered Park and Gardens; - west of Ennismore Gardens, the Hyde Park MOL forms part of Hyde Park Grade I Registered Park and Gardens; and - in the area east of Ennismore Gardens, the Hyde Park MOL lies outside Hyde Park Grade I Registered Park and Gardens but borders it to both its west and north. - 3.7 The Neighbourhood Area's MOL all forms part of the Royal Parks Conservation Area.
+This was influenced greatly by such major events as the Great Exhibition of 1851, with the 1851 Royal Commission still protecting its legacy to this day. - 3.6 This evolution over time has brought a rich heritage.
+It is important that this heritage is properly protected. - 3.7 Within the Neighbourhood Area: - the Kensington Gardens MOL forms part of Kensington Gardens Grade I Registered Park and Gardens; - west of Ennismore Gardens, the Hyde Park MOL forms part of Hyde Park Grade I Registered Park and Gardens; and - in the area east of Ennismore Gardens, the Hyde Park MOL lies outside Hyde Park Grade I Registered Park and Gardens but borders it to both its west and north. - 3.8 The Neighbourhood Area's MOL all forms part of the Royal Parks Conservation Area.
 The Knightsbridge and Knightsbridge Green Conservation Areas are located to the south and east.
-Listed buildings are prevalent across these Conservation Areas, including within the Neighbourhood Area's MOL. - 3.8 A significant feature of the Neighbourhood Area's MOL since 1793 has been the Hyde Park Barracks, which was created from parkland.
+Listed buildings are prevalent across these Conservation Areas, including within the Neighbourhood Area's MOL. - A significant feature of the Neighbourhood Area's MOL since 1793 has been the Hyde Park Barracks, which was created from parkland.
 The Hyde Park Barracks buildings and land accommodates a use of national importance as defined under Westminster City Council planning policy.
-The land occupied by the Barracks continues to have special status under law as part of the Royal Parks and the Forum's Board understands that it cannot be sold without primary legislation. - 3.9 Representatives of the Forum observed the Defence Infrastructure Organisation's webinar on 28 February 2017 on the possible future of the Hyde Park Barracks land. - 2.33 The application of policies KBR13 and KBR14 can contribute towards the achievement of SDGs 11: Make cities and human settlements inclusive, safe, resilient and sustainable; and 15 Protect, restore and promote sustainable use of terrestrial ecosystems, sustainably manage forests, combat desertification, halt and reverse land degradation and halt biodiversity loss.
+The land occupied by the Barracks continues to have special status under law as part of the Royal Parks and the Forum's Board understands that it cannot be sold without primary legislation. - 3.10 Representatives of the Forum observed the Defence Infrastructure Organisation's webinar on 28 February 2017 on the possible future of the Hyde Park Barracks land. - 3.11 The application of policies KBR12 and KBR13 can contribute towards the achievement of: SDG 11: Make cities and human settlements inclusive, safe, resilient and sustainable; and SDG 15: Protect, restore and promote sustainable use of terrestrial ecosystems, sustainably manage forests, combat desertification, halt and reverse land degradation and halt biodiversity loss.

-POLICY KBR13: METROPOLITAN OPEN LAND
+POLICY KBR12: METROPOLITAN OPEN LAND

-- 3.10 This MOL within the Area enjoys the same protection as Green Belt .
+- 3.12 This MOL within the Area enjoys the same protection as Green Belt11.
 The essential characteristics of MOL are its openness and permanence.
-Openness means the absence of buildings or development, not whether or not such buildings or development can be seen .
-The policy conforms to London Plan Policy 7.17 (Metropolitan Open Land); Westminster City Plan Policy S11 (Royal Parks); and is consistent with Westminster UDP Saved Policy ENV14 (Metropolitan Open Land). - 3.11 The purpose of the Neighbourhood Area's MOL designation is its fulfilling of the designation criteria set out in the London Plan .
-Different areas of land within the MOL satisfy different designation criteria set out in the London Plan . - 3.12 The majority of the MOL is undeveloped and it contributes to the physical structure of London by being clearly distinguishable from the built up area.
+Openness means the absence of buildings or development, not whether or not such buildings or development can be seen12.
+The policy conforms to London Plan Policy G3 (Metropolitan Open Land). - 3.13 The purpose of the Neighbourhood Area's MOL designation is its fulfilling of the designation criteria set out in the London Plan13.
+Different areas of land within the MOL satisfy different designation criteria set out in the London Plan14. - 3.14 The majority of the MOL is undeveloped and it contributes to the physical structure of London by being clearly distinguishable from the built-up area.